Venus in Taurus: What This Placement Actually Feels Like

 How does Venus in Taurus behave during Venus retrograde?
 Venus retrograde in Taurus (which occurs every 8 years when the retrograde falls in this sign) tends to surface unresolved questions about self-worth, material values, and long-standing relationships.
 Past partners may resurface; the question of whether comfort is being mistaken for genuine desire becomes more pressing.

 What does the North Node in Taurus mean for Venus in Taurus?
 When your natal North Node falls in Taurus, Venus in Taurus’s core qualities - embodied self-worth, sensory pleasure, stable building - align with your lifelong developmental edge.
 You are here to develop genuine physical groundedness and self-worth that doesn’t depend on external validation.
-If your natal South Node falls in Taurus instead, Venus in Taurus may express as a comfortable karmic default: reaching for stability, comfort, and accumulation when under pressure.
+If your natal South Node falls in Taurus instead, Venus in Taurus may express as a comfortable default: reaching for stability, comfort, and accumulation when under pressure.
 The North Node in Scorpio then points toward your growth edge - vulnerability, transformation, and releasing what no longer serves.